Step 2 - Tenant preparations¶

 Create nais admin user¶

 Nais needs a dedicated user account in the Google directory.
 This user must be manually created in the Google Admin console.
-The user must be granted the Groups Admin
+The user must be granted the Groups Admin role to be able to create and maintain groups for the teams:

 - Go to https://admin.google.com/ac/users